flyve-mdm/glpi-plugin/README.md

 * user and password should be a user able to read only your DB.
 No need to grant any write access.
 You created these credentials while setting up the DBMS.

 # Contributing

+You may contribute the project by translating it : https://www.transifex.com/flyve-mdm/

 ## Tests